 Are you ready for the next disaster?
 Will your records be safe?
 Whether it’s a leaky water pipe or another Katrina, learn from records and emergency management professionals with first-hand experience how to protect and preserve your records.
 These workshops are held every spring in Jackson and at least one other location.

 Download registration form here.
-Registration deadlines are one week prior to each workshop.
-Space is limited.
+Registration deadlines are one week prior to each workshop and space is limited.
 The workshops are free and open to local government officials and employees.
-Lunch is on your own.
 For more information contact Tim Barnard by email or at 601-576-6894.

 Maintaining a Healthy Records Program and Electronic Records Management